-The Tweets About Jimin's Bare Shoulder In BTS' 'BE' Concept Photo Are A Lot To Take In
+Jimin's Bare Shoulder In BTS' 'BE' Concept Photo Has ARMYs Shook To Their Core

 ARMYs are not emotionally ready for BTS' next era.
 On Monday, Oct.
 19, Big Hit Entertainment gave fans a sneak peek of their album concept, and it has fans shook.
 While there's a lot about the single photo that has them stunned to their core, the tweets about Jimin's bare shoulder in BTS' BE concept photo are certainly some of the loudest amid the chatter.

 The excitement surrounding Jimin's shoulder is a never-ending saga, TBH.
 It all started in October 2016 when BTS debuted their "Blood Sweat & Tears" music video.
 During the visual, Jimin did an iconic dance move involving him slightly lowering his jacket to reveal his arms.
 Apparently, the star said this was "accident" and he didn't actually mean to expose his shoulder, but fans didn't buy the excuse.
 Instead, they believed Jimin did it intentionally in order to make ARMYs' hearts collectively skip a beat.

 After the initial incident, the singer did the move again and again... and again.
 In fact, he's done it so much that it's one of his signature moves now, but no matter how many times he does it, fans never get tired of it.